 A serious breach of contract could give rise to a constructive dismissal but this too will need further consideration.
 See:

-The law also imposes an obligation on employers to pay a minimim wage which overrides anything that has been agreed with the worker.
+The law also imposes an obligation on employers to pay a minimum wage which overrides anything that has been agreed with the worker.
+NLW is paid to workers over 25 years old and different levels of NMW are paid to workers aged 24 or less.

 Unauthorised deductions of wages